ScanonA/CPSC572/README.md

 CompiledEdgeLists: Used for compiling all the edgelists into a singular list

-\artistlists\ stores the artist lists, artist list is divided
+\artistlists\ stores the artist lists, artist lists are divided into separate lists for easier processing

-\edgelists\ stores the edge lists
+\edgelists\ stores the edge lists, edge lists are divided into separate lists for easier processing

 compiledEdgeList.csv edgelist of all our data